 With the introduction of Dynamics 365, Microsoft has reinvented its approach to pricing and packaging – saving you money, offering greater flexibility, and extending actionable insights across the entire organization.
 If you're trying to get the most bang for your budget buck, this new structure is like a ton of dynamite.

+Microsoft Dynamics 365 licensing is designed to be personalized and you can pick the combination that makes the most sense for your organization.
 With Dynamics 365 you can start now, start small (with just the licenses you need), and watch as it grows with you.